Tech-Recruiter-Justin/Learn_JavaScript/README.md

 - variables that do not have an assigned value
 - let variable;
 - JavaScript way of saying "I don't know"

-## Variables
-- holds a value which can be altered, used, and referred to
-- formulas only create a snapshot of the results of variables at that instance, the variables will not be linked!!!!
-- "+= -= *= /= %= ++ --"

-### Best Practices for Naming Variables
-- no spacing
-- no snake casing i.e. today_date
-- use camel casing i.e. todayDate
-    - note that the first word starts with lower casing
-- use isSomething for boolean variables

 ## Syntaxes
 - type of - shows the type of the thing after this function